naninovel/docs/docs/guide/user-interface.md

 [!!hqhfhXzQkdk]

 ::: example
 Unity project showed in the above video tutorial is [available on GitHub](https://github.com/Naninovel/CustomUIExample).
-You can [clone the repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) with a Git client or [download it as a zip archive](https://github.com/Naninovel/CustomUIExample/archive/master.zip).
-Be aware, that Naninovel package is not distributed with the project, hence compilation errors will be produced after opening it for the first time; import Naninovel from the Asset Store to resolve the issues.
 :::

 When creating a new prefab from scratch, make sure to attach a component that implements interface of the UI you're going to override.
 This component should be attached to the root object of the prefab.